scala/docs.scala-lang/_overviews/FAQ/index.md

 have type parameters.

-It's standard to use methods most of the time, except when function value is actually needed.
+It's standard to use methods most of the time, except when a function value is actually needed.
 [Eta-expansion](https://stackoverflow.com/questions/39445018/what-is-the-eta-expansion-in-scala),
 converts methods to functions when needed.
 For example, a method such as `map` expects a function,